 Where To Learn More About Inconvenience Claims

 The rules about inconvenience claims fall under Transcom, and their Move.mil website has most of the relevant information there.
+One of the best pieces is this one-sheeter that was updated in May 2021.

 You can also read about it on page 11 of the Defense Personal Property Program Tender of Service booklet.